 What is the Definition of "Impotence?"

 Oops, hang on a minute.
 Did I offend anybody?
-30 years ago, the idea of impotence was mostly taboo.
+30 years ago, the idea of ED ("impotence") was mostly taboo.
 Doctors often did not raise it with patients, and of course, men were even less likely to talk about it.
 It was called the "doorknob" topic.
 If a man ever talked with the doctor about the problem, he might bring it up just as the doctor was walking out of the door.
 Something like, "Hey doctor, not sure if this means anything, but I've been having difficulty in the bedroom over the years.
-I am embarrassed to talk about it, but could this be a medical condition?"
+I was embarrassed to talk about it, but could this be a medical condition?"

 Yes, it is very likely that it is a medical condition.
-And you do not have to call it impotence.
+And you do not have to call it "impotence."
 It is not an "old man" condition.
 And you should stop calling it "impotence" because it is not your fault.
 When was the last time you heard this term used?
 And why do you think that is so?
 Do you think that society just starting thinking about it in a new way on its own?
 No, it did not.

 That Was Long Ago, What About Now?

 At the same conference this week, I was blown away by a presentation from Mike Mazza, who is an executive at Horizon.
 They are are doing advertising for Krystexxa, which is used to treat gout.
-Unlike depression or erectile dysfunction, Krystexxa only affects a small percentage of the population (4%).
+Unlike depression or erectile dysfunction, Krystexxa only affects a small percentage of the population (less than 4%).
 In the past, this discussion would definitely be left to the doctors.
 However, Horizon realized that patients need a voice.

 Coming from a CPG background, Mike knew that the path to treating gout is often non-linear.
 Patients who suffer from the condition do not follow the straight sequence that we often think about: going online, searching about symptoms, going to a website, then talking with a doctor.
 It isn't that easy.
 Mike's team learned about the patients, and he is creating a program that can truly help them.